Every Homeschool

 ProgramParent-Led KitVideo/Online Add-OnTotal K5

-BJU Press is the lowest-cost entry point.
-Sonlight's cost includes 30+ real children's books you keep forever — if you value that library, Sonlight's effective cost is lower than the sticker price.
+BJU Press tends to be the lowest-cost entry point.
+Sonlight's cost includes 30+ real children's books you keep forever, if you value that library, Sonlight's effective cost is lower than the sticker price.
+Always confirm the current price on the publisher page before ordering.

 Religious framing